ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 Chaos Engineering is great for exposing unknown weaknesses in your production system, but if you are certain that a Chaos Engineering experiment will lead to a significant problem with the system, there’s no sense in running that experiment.
-Fix the weakness first !
+Fix the weakness first!
 Then come back to Chaos Engineering to uncover more weaknesses you didn't know about.

-Also it is important that there are ways your team can analyze the results of the experiments by making sure there is a monitoring system in place to check the state of your application.
+Also, it is important that there are ways your team can analyze the results of the experiments by making sure there is a monitoring system in place to check the state of your application.

 Some metrics examples:
 * service metrics
-  * (example: The time it normally takes to start up your application, the time it takes for a request to the service,...)
+  * (example: The time it normally takes to start up your application, the time it takes for a request to the service...)
   * (example: a simple metric for us to determine the overall health of the system is the percentage of 200 responses from the User Service, specifically we want 100%.)

 * business metrics
-  * (example: number of orders on your webshop.
-When doing an experiment where you increasing the response times of your service by 100 ms, you see that the number of orders has decreased significantly)
+  * (example: number of orders on your web shop.
+When doing an experiment where you are increasing the response times of your service by 100 ms, you see that the number of orders has decreased significantly)

-It's always a good idea to have some resilience already build in, in to your application/service before introducing Chaos.
+It's always a good idea to have some resilience already built in to your application/service before introducing Chaos.

-Some keypoints for resilience are:
+Some key points for resilience are:
 <div style="text-align: right; width: 60%; margin-left:20%">
   <img alt="Must Have" src="/img/2020-11-20-chaos-engineering/ResilienceSmall.jpg" width="auto" height="auto" target="_blank" class="image fit">
 </div>